MilkeZa/TankTailor/README.md

 ### SD Card Structure

-The SD card should have the following structure:
+The SD card should be formatted as MS-DOS (FAT32) and have the following structure:
 /
-|--- /tank_data
-    |
 |--- /measurements

-Where */* is the root directory, */tank_data* is the project directory, and */tank_data/measurements* is where the measurement data files will be located.
-The project is setup like this so that other directories or files can be put into the file system (e.g., HTML files if a server displaying tank data) while keeping the system compartamentalized.
+Where */* is the root directory and */measurements* is where the measurement data files will be located.

 <!-- USAGE EXAMPLE -->
 ## Usage Example